MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Structure.md

 setBlockPermutation(location: Vector3, blockPermutation?: BlockPermutation, waterlogged?: boolean): void `

+Sets a BlockPermutation within a Structure.

 #### **Parameters**
 - **location**: [*Vector3*](Vector3.md)

+  The block location relative to the Structure's origin.
 - **blockPermutation**?: [*BlockPermutation*](BlockPermutation.md) = `null`

+  The BlockPermutation to set.
 - **waterlogged**?: *boolean* = `false`

+  Specifies whether the block should be waterlogged.
+Air and undefined blocks cannot be waterlogged.

 > [!IMPORTANT]
 > This function can't be called in read-only mode.